edgio-docs/edgio-templates/spartacus/README.md

           maxAgeSeconds: PAGE_TTL,
           staleWhileRevalidateSeconds: PAGE_TTL,
         },
-      })
+      });
     })
-    .use(angularMiddleware)
+    .use(angularMiddleware);
-}
+};
 ```

 Notice the `spa: true` in `/product/*path` and `/Open-Catalogue/*path` browser cache configuration.
 These are both routes that can appear in the form of links on any given page.
-With `spa: true` `@xdn/prefetch` will know to optimally only fully prefetch the upstream requests specified in the cached responses for those routes.
+With `spa: true` `@layer0/prefetch` will know to optimally only fully prefetch the upstream requests specified in the cached responses for those routes.

 NB!
 To avoid spartacus installing ngsw-worker set `production: false` in `environment.prod.ts` as a temporary workaround.
 Add `"skipLibCheck": true,` to `tsconfig.json` to avoid type errors from `workbox` library during build.